How to Wear Booties With Different Cuts of Jeans

 b) the shaft of the boot, making sure the booties have a tall enough and narrow enough shaft to fit—and stay(!)—under the pant legs

 How wide the legs of the pants are and how long they are determine how narrow and tall the shaft of the boot needs to be.
-For example, if the leg is slimmer and shorter, then you’ll need boots with a shaft that is slimmer and taller to fit under the pant legs.
+For example, if the leg is slimmer and shorter, you’ll need boots with a shaft that is slimmer and taller to fit under the pant legs.
 I usually aim for pant legs to cover the shaft of the boots by 1-2″ so that they remain over the boot when you move around.

 Examples of Booties With Straight Leg Jeans With Different Leg Widths